 Hiking with dogs

 What could be better than a hike in the great outdoors?
 Right!
-Hitting the trailing together with your dog.
+Hitting the trail together with your dog.
 But there are a few things you should bear in mind to ensure that the outing with your beloved companion is a pleasure for everyone.
 Here are our five tips for a successful tour with your dog.

 1. Preparation